mpi-sws-rse/jmc/README.md

     - `int maxIterations`: the maximum number of iterations to run the testing process (default value: `10`).
     - `long seed`: the seed for the random number generator (default value: `new Random().nextLong()`).
     - `StrategyType strategyType`: the strategy to use for the testing process (default value: `StrategyType.RANDOM`).
-      You can change it to `StrategyType.REPLAYSTRATEGY` to use the replay strategy.
+      You can change it to `StrategyType.TRUST` to use the trust strategy and `StrategyType.REPLAY` to replay the buggy trace.
     - `String buggyTracePath`: the path to save and load the buggy trace, used by the random strategy to save the potential buggy trace found during the testing process, and by the replay strategy to load and replay the execution of the buggy trace (default value: `src/main/resources/buggyTrace/`).
     - `String buggyTraceFile`: the name of the file containing the buggy trace (default value: `buggyTrace.obj`).
+    - `String executionGraphsPath`: the path to save the .dot and .png files of generated execution graphs during the testing process under trust strategy.
+This field should be ignored when using the random and replay strategies (default value: `src/main/resources/Visualized_Graphs/`).

 Once the configuration parameters are set, call the `checker.check()` method to initiate the testing process.